Home » Reviews » Best Phones Under $500-600 (August 2025)

 • Wireless Charging: You will miss out on premium features like wireless charging in this segment.
 Most manufacturers skip out on the feature to reduce costs and keep the price in check.

-• Telephoto Lens: Another feature that you are unlikely to find are telephoto lens.
+• Telephoto Lens: Another feature that you are unlikely to find is are telephoto lens.
 While useful for taking portraits or zoomed-in shots, this novelty feature is reserved for flagship phones.

 • IP Ratings: While most phones under $500 do have an IP rating, you won’t get IP68 or IP69 ratings in this price segment.